ccp4/DUI2/README.md

        dui2_client_app url=http://...[URL of the server]

-## Option 2, Installation of everything (including Dials) with conda, mamba and git
+## Option 2, Installation of everything mimicking the ccp4 installation (including Dials) with conda, mamba and git

 This assumes you have already installed an Anaconda package manger like `miniconda` and have a BASH shell active with the `conda` command enabled, see https://docs.anaconda.com/miniconda/install/ for details.